xtuml/bridgepoint/doc-internal/notes/114_x_build_exe_dnt.md

 DynaLoader.pm /loader/HASH(0x1dd6344)/DynaLoader.pm
 feature.pm /loader/HASH(0x217990c)/feature.pm
 ```

+7.2  On svr-azt-eng-03, our Windows 2003 build server, I first installed Strawberry Perl
+  5.18.1.1-32bit.
+However, I was getting crashes when I tried to install the ```PAR::Packer```
+  perl module.
+I dropped back to the previous stable release (5.16.3.1-32bit) and things
+  worked fine.

 8. Unit Test
 ------------
 8.1  Put the new xtumlmc_build.exe into a BridgePoint installation and build